 Beautiful beaches in Amorgos

-Ammoudi Natural bathing bay with pebble beach and crystal clear water in the southeast of the island.
-Lots of stones and rocks in the shore area.
-A new asphalt road leads to a parking lot from which the beach can be reached on foot via a gravel path.
+Ammoudi: A natural swimming cove with a pebble beach and crystal-clear water in the southeast of the island.
+There are many stones and rocks along the shoreline.
+A new paved road leads to a parking lot, from which the beach can be reached on foot via a gravel path.

-Kalotaritissa Beautiful bay in the very south of the island with a fine sandy beach and shallow shore.
+Kalotaritissa: A beautiful bay in the very south of the island with a fine sandy beach and shallow waters.
 For details, see point #6.

-Levrossos Long sandy beach in the north of the island near Aegiali.
-Largely natural, some sun loungers at the beach bar in the back.
+Levrossos: A long sandy beach in the north of the island near Aegiali.
+Largely natural, with some sun loungers at the beach bar in the back.
 From a small parking lot, turn left down to the beach.
 In high season, it is recommended to walk from Aegiali Beach as there are few parking spaces.

-Maltezi One of the few sandy beaches on the island of Amorgos.
-The golden sandy beach slopes very gently into the sea, ideal also for small children.
-Parasols and sun loungers are provided on site by the Kantina.
+Maltezi: One of the few sandy beaches on the island of Amorgos.
+The golden sandy beach slopes very gently into the sea, making it ideal for small children.
+Umbrellas and sun loungers are provided on site by the Kantina.
 It can be reached on foot in 20 minutes from Xilokeratidi or by taxi boat from Katapola.
 Very crowded in August!

-Mouros Wild, gray pebble beach with offshore rocks and sea caves in the southeast of Amorgos.
-Due to the crystal clear water, it is also suitable for snorkeling.
-Parking above the beach, next to it a simple tavern that provides bathers with snacks and drinks.
+Mouros: A wild, gray pebble beach with offshore rocks and sea caves in the southeast of Amorgos.
+Thanks to the crystal-clear water, it’s also great for snorkeling.
+Parking is available above the beach, and next to it is a simple tavern that serves snacks and drinks to beachgoers.

-Paradisia (Paradise Beach) Small sand and pebble beach with shady tamarisk trees, which looks like a pirate’s hideout with the old boathouses above.
-Very quiet, especially in the low season, but partly washed up garbage because of the bay open to the northwest.
+Paradisia (Paradise Beach): A small sand and pebble beach with shady tamarisk trees, which looks like a pirate’s hideout with the old boathouses above.
+Very quiet, especially in the off-season, but some washed-up trash due to the bay opening to the northwest.

 Where to stay in Amorgos

-You won’t find large hotel complexes, clubs and resorts on Amorgos.
-Individualists will find a large selection of apartments, studios and holiday homes for every budget.
-The highest density of hotels and private accommodation is found in the towns of Katapola and Aegiali.
+You won’t find large hotel complexes, clubs, or resorts on Amorgos.
+Independent travelers will find a wide selection of apartments, studios, and vacation homes to suit every budget.
+The highest concentration of hotels and private accommodations is found in the towns of Katapola and Aegiali.

 If you’re planning to stay in Amorgos in July or August, you’ll ideally want to book your desired accommodation at least six months in advance.

-→ On Booking.com* you will find a selection of beautiful accommodations and can check the prices directly via a map:
+→ On Booking.com* you’ll find a selection of beautiful accommodations and can check prices directly via a map:

 Here we spent the night on Amorgos